McCracken Basketball Camp Goshen College

 IMPROVE YOUR GAME AND HAVE SERIOUS FUN

 AT MCCRACKEN BASKETBALL CAMPS

-Back for its second summer, this coed camp offers youth athletes the opportunity to compete, learn new skills, and most importantly have fun!
-Receive the full camp experience as an overnight camper or commute as an extended day camper.
+Back for its third summer, this complete skills camp near the boarder of Michigan offers boys and girls the opportunity to compete, learn new skills, and most importantly have fun!
+Campers can receive the full camp experience as an overnight camper or commute as an extended day camper.

 McCracken Basketball Camps Complete Skills Program offers detailed, personal instruction and drills to help players thrive, gain a deeper understanding of the game, and develop their skills at every position.

 - Skill-appropriate drills for each player and drill group

 - Top competition in daily league games and scrimmages

 Camp Director Todd German